-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Year/experience: Redshirt junior, 27 starts

 Why him: He’s a good athlete with a strong arm and sharp mind, the type of quarterback capable of creating the off-script plays essential in the modern NFL.
-Draft analysts compliment his decision-making when extending the play too, whether to take a shot or throw it away, and it showed.
+Draft analysts compliment his decision-making when extending the play, too, whether to take a shot or throw it away, and it showed.
 His interceptions dropped from 14 in 2020 to five in 2021 over more attempts.

 Why not: There are several criticisms of Corral, including that he didn’t play in a demanding offense, but perhaps the most pressing is his size.
 The 6-foot, 205-pound passer may be too slight for many coaches.
 Smaller quarterbacks can undoubtedly succeed in the NFL, but he sometimes takes unnecessary hits.
 Last season, many NFL passers his size who use a heavy dose of RPOs (run-pass options) — Kyler Murray, Baker Mayfield, Lamar Jackson, etc. — struggled to stay healthy.